Drowrin/Arael/README.md

 * For any applications you want the visualizer to listen to, set the output device to the VAC Input.

-You can then use the visualizer at https://drowrin.github.io/Arael/
+You can then use the visualizer at https://drowrin.github.io/Arael/ Make sure to pick the Virtual Audio Cable if your browser asks you for permission and to pick a mic.

 If you want to use this in an OBS browser source, you'll need launch OBS with `--enable-media-stream`.
 You can edit your shortcut to make this easy.